fa2k/raredisease-configs/README.md

 to have to alter the scripts with new versions of the singularity images, as they use specific versions of the tools to do their job.

+Configuration files to run the pipeline are located in `medGenConfigs`.

 # Nextflow version